djmgit/Pexec/README.md

 ```

-In the above example, the tagKey parameter's value can be changed to some other valid key and the corresponding tagvalue can be provided
+In the above example, the tagKey field's value can be changed to some other valid key and the corresponding tagvalue can be provided
 to filter desired instances.
 In the above Pexec client configuration, parallel is set to ```true``` and batchSize is set to ```0``` which means, command will be executed
 simultaneously on all the discovered servers.
 Setting the batchSize to non-zero, for example ```2``` would distribute the discovered servers